SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool.md

 ## Features (v1.0.5)

-- Build (with Pipeline filters) and unit test all Pipelines in Prophecy projects (Scala and Python)
+- Build (all or specify ones to build) and unit test all Pipelines in Prophecy projects (Scala and Python)
 - Deploy Jobs with built Pipelines on Databricks
 - Deploying Jobs filtered with Fabric ids on Databricks
 - Integrate with CI/CD tools like GitHub Actions